sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/dashboard.rst

 Overview
 ---------

-The Dashboards REST API's, allow you to interact with the Dashboards.
+The Dashboards REST API's allow you to interact with the Dashboards.

-Below are the various Dashboard API's available in Sparkflows
+Below are the various Dashboard API's available in Sparkflows.

-They should be executed after you have logged into Sparkflows
+They should be executed after you have logged into Sparkflows.

 Get List of Dashboards for the user
 -----------------------------------

-Returns the list of dashboards for the logged in user.
+Returns the list of Dashboards for the logged in user.

 * Header: sortPara:asc/desc.